 Total Distance of the Trek

-Depending on where you start and finish, the Manaslu Circuit Trek is roughly 177 kilometers (110 miles) long.
+Depending on where you start and finish, the Manaslu Circuit Trekking is roughly 177 kilometers (110 miles) long.
 Besisahar, which also links to the Annapurna Circuit, is where most trekkers end their journey after starting at Soti Khola or Machha Khola.
 The total distance may increase by additional kilometers due to side journeys, such as to Tsum Valley or Manaslu Base Camp.

 Trekking Duration